DCMLab/JazzHarmonyTreebank/readme.md

 # iReal Pro corpus

-This repo contains the iRealPro chord sequences including tree annotations and useful scripts.
+This repo contains the iRealPro chord sequences including tree annotations.

 ## Structure of the repo